thomasherbertoh/machine-learning-notes/Unsupervised Learning.md

 If the discriminator is very successful it leaves the generator with little gradient to learn from.

 #### Several #GANs

 More GAN-like models can be constructed by considering different divergences between probabilities:

-- #GANs build on Bergmann divergences
+- #GANs build on Bergmann divergences.
-- Wasserstein #GANs use the Wasserstein metric
+- Wasserstein #GANs use the Wasserstein metric.

-#GANs and #VAEs ^[Variational AutoEncoders] can be combined (VAE-GAN)
+#GANs and #VAEs ^[Variational AutoEncoders] can be combined (VAE-GAN).

 Conditional #GANs exist that work akin to continual VAEs.